Mature Masculine

 True vulnerability lives in balance:

-• Soft but not weak: You feel deeply without becoming lost.
+• Soft but not weak: We feel deeply without becoming lost.

-• Open but not chaotic: You remain oriented and responsible, even when affected.
+• Open but not chaotic: We remain oriented and responsible, even when affected.

-• Honest but not self-absorbed: You stay curious about what is real in you, and how it impacts those you lead.
+• Honest but not self-absorbed: We stay curious about what is real in us and notice how it impacts those we lead.

-• Receptive but not boundaryless: You respect your limits and pacing, choosing wisely when to reveal yourself to others.
+• Receptive but not boundaryless: We respect our limits and pacing.
+We choose wisely when to reveal ourselves to others.

 This is the King's mature posture: a stable throne, an upright presence, and a heart that can stay open.